Complaints Procedure

 No charge will be made for the time spent in investigating and responding to a complaint.

-Information about reporting an individual or firm to the SRA is available on the SRA website.
+You may separately complain about us to the SRA, whose details and procedure are published on their website (www.sra.org.uk).
 Please note that the SRA does not deal with complaints about poor service.